lighterio/lighter/README.md

 ## API

+#### lighter.addControllers(Array|string location)
+The `location` argument can be a single location or an array of locations.
+Lighter adds this location to the array of controller locations to be chugged.

 #### lighter.addPublics(Array|string location)
 The `location` argument can be a single location or an array of locations.
 Lighter adds this location to the array of public file locations to be chugged.